Onli Studios LLC. RHYTHMISTIC CONTENT, CONCEPTS, & CHARACTERS

 Left: This is a 40" X 30" oils on canvas center piece from the triptych, "As The Sirens Sweetly Sang" 2009.
 Right: "Orchids - Melon" 2009, is a 36" square oils on canvas part of the expanding organic Passion Fruit series.

-Below: "Yellow No Evils" 1999, is a 40"W X 30"H acrylics on canvas Rhythmistic treatment of the proverb of Seek No, Speak No & Heed No Evil.
+Below: "Yellow No Evils" 1998, is a 40"W X 30"H acrylics on canvas Rhythmistic treatment of the proverb of Seek No, Speak No & Heed No Evil.
 It is a part of Onli's evolving "No Evils" series of future-primitif visual art.
-Onli often uses the effect of baldness to remove vanity from the expressive values of the work of art.
+Onli often uses the effect of baldness to remove vanity and to suggest purity.

 The Rhythmistic Bench, 1995: To the delight of families and museum goers this form of functional art is in the collection of the Chicago Children's Musuem.